larrytheliquid/generic-reuse/ArtifactOverview.md

 message is displayed.
 Also, verify that the definitions described below appear in the Cedille file and the paper section.

-Note that the paper's code is much more terse, as it omits types inferrable by a sufficiently advanced unification algorithm, which is not currently implemented by Cedille.
+Note that the paper's code is much more terse, as it omits types and terms inferrable by a sufficiently advanced unification algorithm, which is not currently implemented by Cedille.
 Hence, the Cedille code is more verbose, but we did our best to use type synonyms where possible to maintain the readability of our code.

 Cedille's syntax distinguishes type application from term application, where type application uses a center dot.
 For